electron/electron/docs/api/browser-window.md

 * `width` Integer
 * `height` Integer

-Resizes the window's client area (e.g. the web page) to `width` and `height`.
+Resizes the renderer's area (i.e. the web page) to `width` and `height`.

 ### BrowserWindow.getContentSize()

-Returns an array that contains window's client area's width and height.
+Returns an array that contains the renderer's width and height.

 ### BrowserWindow.setMinimumSize(width, height)